zingolabs/chasqui_book/src/chapter_1.md

 ## Vast

    * this isn't a cryptocurrency scoped issue
-   * this is a problem that's on the scale of environmental concerns, war, pandemics.
+   * this is a problem that's on the scale of environmental concerns, war, pandemics, genocide.
 It is, in a real sense "existential" for our species.

   That's as big a problem as there is... but there's an exciting corollary..  the bigger the problem..  the more significant the solution!
 ##